x12q/kotlin-randomizer/README.md

 )
 ```

-A solution is being worked on and hopefully will be in next release
+A solution is being considered and worked on and hopefully will be in next release if it is deemed appropriate.

 If there are others limitation that I am not aware of.
 Please let me know.**